raindev/graveyard/README.md

 Graveyard
 ---------

-Code not intended for reuse.
-Probably, less idiomatic, less tested, less generalised, less robust, you got it.
+The code not intended for reuse.
+Probably less idiomatic, less tested, less generalised, less robust, you've got it.
 Written primarily for the sake of learning.
-A place for the throw away code to settle.
+A place for the throw away code to settle down.